CraftAcademyLabs/ca_course/ionic/saving_and_retrieving_data.md

 ```

+With this setup you should be able to make the POST request and save your data.

 We also want to add `$ionicLoading, $ionicPopup` to our `PerformanceCtrl`.
 We will use them those methods to give our user feedback on the requests progress.

 We will also add an `showAlert()` function and refactor our `saveData()` function.
 Examine the code below to fully understand what it does before you implement it.

 !FILENAME www/js/controllers.js